fancygama/fancygama.github.io/_pages/how-this-works.md

   - Take the sentence, &quot;The Nationals rallied, but Seattle&#39;s dominant bullpen regained its footing to hold on to the win.&quot; Other types of models may infger &quot;Seattle&quot; is referring to the city as a whole, but an RNN is well built to decipher that it&#39;s referring to the Mariners because it stores context supplied by &quot;Nationals&quot; for later use.
   - RNNs are also known as Sequence Models and can be applied to other sequenced data besides strings of text such as audio.
     - <small>This model is a GRU RNN, which stands for Gated Recurrent Unit.
 This means it&#39;s better equipped to &quot;memorize&quot; information for longer distances within a sentence than basic RNN&#39;s.
 LSTM&#39;s are another alternative with a similar goal, but they are generally slower to train.</small>
-- RNNs have additional potential in the form of Bidirectional variants, which can use words _later_ in a comment to contextualize words near the beginning by reading backward, on top of the normal forward behavior.
+- RNNs have additional potential in the form of bidirectional variants, which can use words _later_ in a comment to contextualize words near the beginning by reading backward, on top of the normal forward behavior.
   - Take the sentence &quot;Teddy lived in Oyster Bay, while Franklin lived in Hyde Park.&quot; The normal, forward model sees that &quot;Franklin&quot; probably means FDR because it remembers also seeing &quot;Teddy&quot;, but it wouldn&#39;t know if &quot;Teddy&quot; was the president or the stuffed animal because it can&#39;t iterate backward once it sees &quot;Franklin&quot;.
-A Bidirectional model solves this issue.
+A bidirectional model solves this issue.

+### Model Structure
+The model consists of:
+* 100-dimensional frozen Embedding layer
+* Two bidirectional GRU layers
+* Dense layer with dropout
+* Unactivated output layer

+{% include figure image_path="/assets/img/model_structure.png" alt="Structure table of model described above." %}

 ### Transfer Learning